Find the length of the longest path in a binary tree where every node on the path has the same value.

-Given the root of a binary tree, return the length of the longest path where each node in the path has the same value.
-This path may or may not pass through the root.
-The length of the path between two nodes is represented by the number of edges between them.
+Given the root of a binary tree, return the number of edges in the longest path such that every node on the path has the same value.

 Example 1